Conflicts of Interest Policy for Trustees, Officers, and Senior Administrators

 New York University, including its Schools and other units, Global Network University sites, and all University Affiliates (together, “NYU”), is committed to operating in an ethical manner and in compliance with applicable legal and regulatory requirements.
 Even the appearance of a conflict can be damaging to the reputation of NYU.
 All decisions by Trustees, Officers, and Senior Administrators must be made solely in the best interests of NYU.

-NYU recognizes that situations may on occasion arise where a Covered Person’s private interests conflict with or appear to conflict with his or her obligations to NYU or the interests of NYU.
-This policy identifies and clarifies the standards and responsibilities related to Conflicts of Interest.
+NYU recognizes that situations may on occasion arise where a Covered Person’s private interests conflict with or appear to conflict with his or her obligations to NYU or the interests.

 Covered Persons must act solely to promote the best interests of NYU.
 Covered Persons should seek to avoid Conflicts of Interest.
 A “Conflict of Interest” is any circumstance in which the personal, professional, financial, or other interests of a Covered Person may potentially or actually diverge from, or may be reasonably perceived as potentially or actually diverging from, his or her obligations to NYU and the interests of NYU.
 It includes indirect conflicts, such as benefits provided to a Relative of a Covered Person.
 Where a Conflict of Interest has been identified, a Covered Person must disclose the Conflict of Interest and, where relevant, cooperate with any plan adopted by NYU to manage, reduce, or eliminate the Conflict of Interest.